Sanoojan/REFace/README.md

 Additional Notes:

-Note 1: his project includes a derivative of [Paint-By-Example](https://github.com/Fantasy-Studio/Paint-by-Example) licensed under the CreativeML Open RAIL-M license.
+Note 1: This project includes a derivative of [Paint-By-Example](https://github.com/Fantasy-Studio/Paint-by-Example) licensed under the CreativeML Open RAIL-M license.
 The original license terms and use-based restrictions of the CreativeML Open RAIL-M license still apply to the model and its derivatives.
 Please refer to https://github.com/Fantasy-Studio/Paint-by-Example?tab=License-1-ov-file for more details.

 Note 2: This work includes a model that has been trained using the CelebAMask-HQ dataset.
 The CelebAMask-HQ dataset is available for non-commercial research purposes only.
 As a result, any use of this model must comply with the non-commercial usage restriction of the CelebAMask-HQ dataset.
 Use of this model for commercial purposes is strictly prohibited.